Integralist/Style-Guides/HTML Style Guide.md

 ##Document Object Model (DOM)

 *The following is just a brief introduction to the DOM.
-I've included it here as it ties into the next section of this guide - which discusses my 'Style' of writing HTML…*
+I've included it here as it ties into the next section of this guide - which discusses our 'Style' of writing HTML…*

 The DOM is an API which allows languages (such as JavaScript) to interact with the HTML page.
 If you have an element in the page, then a corresponding object is generated within the DOM to represent that element.